OF CABBAGES AND KINGS

 When seeing all these vegetables sitting next to each other on a supermarket shelf, it might be difficult to believe that they are actually the same plant, but when you see them still in the field the family resemblance is more easily recognized.

-And when these vegetables flower, which they should not, then you see the mustard-like flower coming through, as in this case of a red cabbage:
+And when these vegetables flower, which they should not, then you see the mustard-like flower coming through, as in this case of a red cabbage gone to seed:

 The early history of all these cole vegetables is shrouded in uncertainty.
 The Greeks and Romans wrote about one or more vegetables which sound like a cousin of kale and collards.
 The cabbage seems to have been developed in the colder parts of Europe some time in the early Middle Ages.
 Southern Italians seem to have developed broccoli quite early on, perhaps already during the Roman period, but it was many centuries before it migrated to other parts of Europe.
 It is generally thought that the cauliflower came to Europe from the Middle East, possibly via Cyprus and then Italy.
 As the name suggests, Brussels sprouts seem to have been developed somewhere in the Low Countries around the 15th Century, possibly earlier, but didn’t migrate to other parts of Europe until several centuries later.
 Kohlrabi seems to have been developed at about the same time, although quite where in Europe is unclear.
 And then there is kai-lan.
 Quite how this vegetable, the descendant of a Mediterranean plant, ended up being developed in China is a bit of a mystery.
 It is theorized that when the Portuguese came to China, they brought with them the cabbage.
 Chinese farmers then did a second cycle of selection to bring about something which looks and tastes more like broccoli.